hmmunioz/DaCodeTest/README.md

 # FulltimeForce Test

-This is a test application for the FulltimeForce company, which consists of showing a card with the information of a commits, in addition to showing its seasons, chapters and details of each chapter.
-It also has a search engine to choose other commits.
+This is a test application for the FulltimeForce company, which consists of showing a list of cards with a commits information, like author, message, date and other data with pagination and pull refresh.
 ## How to Use

 **Step 1:**